 Profly is Hoka’s cushioning technology.
 They call it intelligent cushioning because it gives you a soft and snappy stride.
 The two-part midsole provides cushioning on the landing, with a snap back when you lift your foot.

 The carbon fiber plate that is inside Hoka’s shoes gives you a propulsion when in-stride.
 It’s design allows for the plate to curl under your toes to deliver a smooth transition throughout the gait cycle.

 Hoka One One Shoes for Nurses Review

 So, how do Hoka shoes perform for nurses?
-Are Hoka shoes good for nurses?
+Are Hoka shoes good for nurses and healthcare workers?
 Yes, if you’re a nurse looking for some of the best walking shoes, then you have found them!

 When it comes to being on your feet, Hoka shoes provide excellent comfort, support and spring-back.
 They really do help your natural-gait feel more simple and comfortable.